sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

     present for ICA components.
 -   *datatype*: This field contains the type of data saved in the file.
 More details are provided below.
 -   *parameters*: The parameters used to compute each measure are also stored in the file, for example, the frequency range of the component spectra.
-Measure files are standard Matlab files that may be read and processed using standard Matlab commands.
+Measure files are standard MATLAB files that may be read and processed using standard MATLAB commands.
 The variable names they contain should be self-explanatory.
 -   *datafile*: the list of files used to compute this file.
 -   *trialinfo*: information about each data trial.
 This is similar to the list of information in the field 'trialinfo' of